TobiasMetzlaff/GeneralizedChebyshev/readme.txt

-Installation:
+How to use this package:

+Open/Create a Maple worksheet.
-Download the two files 'GeneralizedChebsyhev.mpl' and 'GeneralizedChebsyhevHelp.mw'.
+Download the file 'GeneralizedChebsyhev.mpl' and place a copy in the same folder as your worksheet.
-Place both in the SAME folder open the file 'GeneralizedChebsyhevHelp.mw' with Maple2022.
+In your worksheet, type

+>    read("GeneralizedChebyshev.mpl"):
+>    with(GeneralizedChebyshev);

+(The first time executing this command can output an error.
+In this case, save and restart Maple.)

 The worksheet 'GeneralizedChebsyhevHelp.mw' is a guide through the available commands of the package.
-The first time running

-    read("GeneralizedChebyshev.mpl"):
-    with(GeneralizedChebyshev):

-can output an error.
-In this case, save everything, close Maple and reopen it.
-To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the current worksheet and run the above commands.

-Definition:
+Mathematical Background:

 A Euclidean reflection group W that leaves a full-dimensional lattice Omega invariant is called Weyl group.
 The reflections can be defined through a crystallographic root system, which is a set of points with "nice" properties in the sense of [1,2,3].